 Capacious 3400 mAh battery is a real survivor.
 It worked for 2 hours straight, before the indicator started blinking.
 You can recharge it with a USB-to-Micro USB adapter (included) from your laptop or any other USB port.
 Sony Portable HD has a standard USB output port, that you can use to charge up other devices like mobile phone or portable speakers.
 As for the sound, a built-in speaker might not be loud enough in large rooms.
 In this case, simply plug your headphones or speakers in a 3.5mm output port and get a clear stereo sound.

 More Products to Consider

 Sony Portable HD projector is so compact, you can put it in your pocket.
-However, to safely carry it around get this AmazonBasics Universal Travel Case.
-You can put inside the mobile projector itself together with additional cables and adapters.
-Overall, it's a solid case that’s compatible with many other devices as well.
+However, to safely carry it around get a travel case where you can put the mobile projector itself together with additional cables and adapters.

 Amaz-Play Mobile Pico Projector Portable Mini

 Despite having a word Mini in the name, this Amaz-Play Pico Projector boasts slightly larger dimensions than the company's first model.
 Still, it's pretty compact and, what is even more important, boasts Full HD video support and comparatively bright 80 lm DLP matrix with 854x480 resolution, allowing you to enjoy the quality videos and photos at up to 60" diagonal view at your home or office.
 On a bright day, you may have to close the window curtains and move the device closer to the screen in order to obtain crisper picture.
 But in a dark room, it can provide you with a perfectly sharp image with great color saturation.
 Furthermore, the projector can be set on the tripod, that comes inside the box, and adjusted for the best throw angle as well.